Hillside Construction

 Fire-Damaged Retaining Walls

 Wildfires create unique damage patterns in concrete retaining walls that differ from normal aging or structural failure.
 After the Palisades and Eaton fires, thousands of homeowners are discovering retaining walls that look intact but may have suffered hidden damage that compromises their structural capacity and drainage systems.
+If the fire also affected the home's foundation, a separate foundation certification process applies.

 How Fire Damages Concrete